Skip to main content

 Human History

 The region containing Mata do Limoeiro has a long history of Indigenous occupation by groups including the Krenak and other peoples of the eastern Minas Gerais interior, who maintained complex relationships with Atlantic Forest resources over millennia.
 European colonization accelerated after the seventeenth century gold rush transformed Minas Gerais into a center of colonial Brazil, bringing deforestation, cattle ranching, and coffee cultivation that progressively eliminated the forest landscape.
-The surviving forest patch now protected as Mata do Limoeiro represents a remnant of what was once continuous forest cover, preserved by a combination of difficult terrain and historical land tenure patterns.
+The historical Fazenda do Limoeiro was established in the colonial period; it no longer exists but gave the park its name.
+The surviving forest patch was almost lost to charcoal production in 1987 before community action secured its protection.

 Park History

-Mata do Limoeiro was designated as a state park by the Minas Gerais government in recognition of the ecological value of its remaining Atlantic Forest fragment.
-The Instituto Estadual de Florestas (IEF), subsequently integrated into the state environmental secretariat SEMAD, manages the park within the state's system of protected areas.
-The establishment of the park reflected growing awareness in the late twentieth and early twenty-first centuries of the critically endangered status of the Atlantic Forest biome, which retains less than 15% of its original extent across Brazil.
-The park participates in broader regional conservation networks aimed at connecting forest fragments across the landscape.
+Mata do Limoeiro was designated as a state park by Minas Gerais Decree 45.566 on March 22, 2011, and opened to public visitation in late 2013.
+[1] Conservation efforts began much earlier: the area faced destruction for charcoal production in 1987, when community mobilization—supported by the municipality of Itabira and Vale mining company—prevented deforestation and led to establishment of a municipal protected area, which was later upgraded to a state park.
+The Instituto Estadual de Florestas (IEF) manages the park within the state's system of protected areas.
+The establishment of the park reflected growing awareness of the critically endangered status of the Atlantic Forest biome, which retains less than 15% of its original extent across Brazil.

 Major Trails And Attractions